slavniyteo/rect-ex/README.md

 # Overview

-RectEx is a tool for slicing Rects in Unity3d.
+RectEx is a tool for simplify work with GUI in [Unity3d](https://unity3d.com).

 RectEx consists of a few extensions of `Rect` class which provides an interface for simplify operating with rects.